My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 Devotees prayed while animals were fed.
 Both humans and animals seem to get what they want in this sacred place.

-In the windows above the courtyard, painters practised the art of creating elaborate Tibetan Thangka paintings – Buddhist paintings on cotton, silk appliqué, usually depicting a Buddhist deity, scene, or mandala.
+In the windows above the courtyard, painters practiced the art of creating elaborate Tibetan Thangka paintings – Buddhist paintings on cotton, silk appliqué, usually depicting a Buddhist deity, scene, or mandala.

 As I went around the shrine taking photographs, I got separated from my group, so I just waited near the entrance till Mr Badri found me.
 By this time, the heavens had opened up and a downpour had started, so we decided to hurry on to the next temple – the Pashupatinath Temple.